adobe/styleguide/opensource/doc-style.md

 [figurative language](http://en.wikipedia.org/wiki/Literal_and_figurative_language) to
 describe things.
 There are too many cultural and social issues that can prevent a reader from correctly interpreting a metaphor.
 This is especially the case for sports metaphors.

+### Other Style Tips

+Use active voice in instructions and when describing system behavior.
+Instead of "The API Gateway is used to apply rate limits to incoming HTTP requests" write "The API Gateway applies rate limits to incoming HTTP requests.

+Address the reader directly and write "you can do this" instead of "this can be done".

+Do not use buzzwords and adjectives that do not describe the concept at hand, the purpose of our documentation is to explain and educate, not to sell.

 ## Specific Conventions